the French flag

 Summary: Critique of Pure Reason (page 11)

 Space is therefore not an empirical concept derived from experience.
 On the contrary, it is one of the a priori forms of our sensibility, through which experience itself becomes possible.
 This is why space is necessary—we inevitably employ it in our representations.
-Let us recall that only what is a priori (unlike the empirical) can give rise to necessity.
+Only what is a priori, unlike the empirical, can give rise to necessity.

-Space is not a pure concept, but rather a form of pure intuition, because it is infinite, whereas we cannot conceive of any concept that contains within itself an infinite multitude of representations1.
+Space is not a pure concept but a form of pure intuition, because it is infinite, whereas we cannot conceive of any concept that contains within itself an infinite multitude of representations 1.

 Geometry offers further proof of the a priori character of space.
 Geometry is a science that synthetically and yet a priori determines the properties of space.
-The a priori—and therefore necessary—nature of its deductions comes from the fact that space is a pure form of intuition.
-If it were merely an empirical intuition, geometrical deductions would not be necessary.
+The a priori—and therefore necessary—character of its deductions stems from the fact that space is a pure form of intuition.
+Were it merely an empirical intuition, geometrical deductions would not be necessary.

 Kant demonstrates the same for time, showing that it too is a pure form of sensible intuition: